wtchoi/swifthand2/README.md

 chmod 700 run_explorer.sh
 ```

-You also need to compile SmartHand.
+You also need to compile SwiftHand2.
 ```
 mvn package
 ```